Punta Cancún s/n, Zona Hotelera

 Do I need any immunizations before traveling?

-- You do not need any immunizations to travel to Mexico
+- You do not need any immunizations to travel to Mexico or the Dominican Republic.

 What is the time zone?

-- Central Time Zone
+- Cancun, Mexico is located in the Central Time Zone

 Can I drink the water?

 - Yes, all of our resorts have their own water purification system allowing the water you drink to be clean and pure.
 Purified bottled water is also readily available.
-Please be careful when venturing off of our resorts.
+Please be careful when venturing out of our resorts.